All information provided is key highlights from:

 Examples that stood out in the report assessing challenges:

-• Short-term staff productivity: “Will the alert enrichment reduce diagnosis fatigue or make it much worse by adding generated content?
+- Short-term staff productivity: “Will the alert enrichment reduce diagnosis fatigue or make it much worse by adding generated content?
 Junior staff might only get fatigued by the amount of data because they can’t determine whether it makes sense.” (“Figure 1: Key Impacts of Generative AI for CISOs.”.)

-• Privacy and third-party dependencies: “As providers rush to release features, many of them leverage a third-party LLM, using an API to interact with a GenAI provider, or use third-party libraries or models directly.
+- Privacy and third-party dependencies: “As providers rush to release features, many of them leverage a third-party LLM, using an API to interact with a GenAI provider, or use third-party libraries or models directly.
 This new dependency might create privacy issues and third-party risk management challenges.” (“Figure 1: Key Impacts of Generative AI for CISOs.”)

-• Costs: “Many of the new generative cybersecurity AI features and products are currently in private beta or preview.
+- Costs: “Many of the new generative cybersecurity AI features and products are currently in private beta or preview.
 There is little information on the impact these features will have on security solution prices.
 Commercial models are generally priced based on the volume of tokens used, and security providers are likely to make their clients pay for it.
 Training and developing a model is also expensive.
 The cost of using GenAI might be much higher than the cost of other techniques addressing the same use case.” (“Figure 1: Key Impacts of Generative AI for CISOs.”)

-• Overall quality: “For most of the early implementations of generative cybersecurity AI applications, organizations will aim at “good enough” and basic skill augmentation.
-Still, first evaluations of the secure code assistant output quality give mixed results.
+- Overall quality: “For most of the early implementations of generative cybersecurity AI applications, organizations will aim at “good enough” and basic skill augmentation.
+Still, the first evaluations of the secure code assistant output quality give mixed results.
 9 Similarly, threat intelligence and alert scoring features might be biased by the model’s training set or impacted by hallucination (fabricated inaccurate outputs).” (“Figure 1: Key Impacts of Generative AI for CISOs.”)

-• Regression to the mean versus state of the art: “For specialized use cases, such as incident response against advanced attacks, the quality of the outputs issued by GenAI might not be up to the standard of the most experienced teams.
+- Regression to the mean versus state of the art: “For specialized use cases, such as incident response against advanced attacks, the quality of the outputs issued by GenAI might not be up to the standard of the most experienced teams.
 This is because its outputs partially come from crowdsourced training datasets issued from lower maturity practices.” (“Figure 1: Key Impacts of Generative AI for CISOs.”)

 Gartner, 4 Ways Generative AI Will Impact CISOs and Their Teams by Jeremy D’Hoinne, Avivah Litan, & Peter Firstbrook, June 29, 2023.
 GARTNER is a registered trademark and service mark of Gartner, Inc. and/or its affiliates in the U.S. and internationally and is used herein with permission.
 All rights reserved.